skbkontur/cement/README.md

 2. Download zip from https://github.com/skbkontur/cement/releases/latest
 3. Unzip and run `dotnet\install.cmd`
 4. Restart terminal
-5. Command `cm` shows you aviable commands in any directory
+5. Command `cm` shows you available commands in any directory

 ## Work with cement